Achanov/bobonewsparser/README.md

 Automatization is up to you, sorry.

-Many thanks to PHIND helping me to solving my struggles and guiding me well.
+Many thanks to PHIND for solving my struggles and guiding me well.